pyvista/pyvista-support/.github/ISSUE_TEMPLATE.md

 Thank you for taking the time to create an issue for your topic/question.

-This issue provides a permanent record for others with similar questions to gain insight at a later date - your contributions here are signigicant to the community and much appreciated!
+This issue provides a permanent record for others with similar questions to gain insight at a later date - your contributions here are significant to the community and much appreciated!

 Please always remember to be courteous to others posting on this forum as